alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 }
 ```

-Nex update the `src/smart-contract/package.json` to match below.
+Nex update the `src/smart-contract/package.json` to match below containing scripts for linting and formatting our solidity code and smart contrat tests.

 ```json
 {